ZPacks Nero Ultralight Backpack Review

 Nice surface friction…about 2x that of Xlite, though a bag will still turn

-Good support for side sleeping and stomach sleeping: on the back, the same.
 The air separation between the V chambers makes the pad less luxurious feeling against the body, but the gap seems to perhaps allow for better overall circulation since body surfaces are not totally being pressed against.
-It’s a trade off between perhaps a therapeutic feel verses a luxurious feel against the body as with Xlite.
+It’s a trade off between perhaps a therapeutic feel verses a luxurious feel against the body as with Xlite below.

 The rectangular shape on its lower half makes one less likely to roll off since low legs sliding off of a tapered pad can be a contributor to the body following suit.

 Cost: Only $65.

 For a very low price, this 'measurements fudged in all three dimensions,' very durable, comfortable, supportive pad won’t let you slip off easily.
 It is a bit narrow in the shoulders compared to wide pads, though advantageously roomier along the leg area compared to a tapered cut.
 You'll be pushing its lower height, notably when partially deflated for a bit more comfort.

 Measured inflated: 25” W x 72” L x 3" H—about 24 ½” at shoulders, 23½” mid-pad, 17 ¼ “ at 8 inches from the bottom, and 16 ¾” at 6 inches from the bottom.

 This pad has minimum surface friction and horizontal baffles so a bag will tend to roll around you and slide with movement.
 EVA foam (Mountain Laurel Designs) is recommended to help with this.
 Its internally integrated air pressure keeps the baffle feel smooth and comfortable, though there's no edge warning/nudging so you can slide off as such.
 The pad does taper at its foot end so feet may slide off during sleep.